Gain Real-World Experience: Gain hands-on experience in the classroom and through paid work opportunities like internships and co-op.

-The photojournalism option teaches students to create and publish both still photographic reporting as well as moving and interactive media that document our diverse culture, evoking both the momentous and the everyday circumstances of contemporary life and society.
+The photojournalism degree teaches students to create and publish still photographic reporting and moving and interactive media that document our diverse culture, evoking both the every day and momentous circumstances of contemporary life and society.
 This option is part of the Photographic and Imaging Arts BFA program.

 Students contribute to the creation of special publications centered on community activity and awareness, and provide staff support to RIT’s student-run magazine, The Reporter.
 Students also have the opportunity to travel to Washington, D.C., and New York to meet with potential employers that represent the wide spectrum where photojournalists currently work.

 National Press Photographers Association

 Photojournalism students are the driving force in the school's National Press Photographers Associate (NPPA) student chapter.
 Students regularly attend activities sponsored by the NPPA, including regional and national conferences.
 The chapter manages a yearly contest of student work that is judged by alumni who also share their experiences in photojournalism and review student portfolios.
 The chapters also hosts guest speakers.
 The RIT student chapter was awarded the nation’s top chapter by the NPPA in 2016.

 First-year students can apply Early Decision by Jan.
 1 to get an admissions and financial aid estimate by mid-January.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.

 Co-ops and internships take your knowledge and turn it into know-how.
 Co-op in the College of Art and Design provides hands-on experience that enables you to apply your artistic capabilities in dynamic professional settings while you make valuable connections between classwork and real-world applications.